 Treatment of patients begins with a comprehensive evaluation at Dr Wright’s office which includes:

-In summary, a phlebologist is best able to address vein problems in systematic and research-driven way that can lead to multiple benefits such as improved clinical outcomes, improved quality of life and cost saving.
+In summary, a phlebologist is best able to address vein problems in a systematic and research-driven way that can lead to multiple benefits such as improved clinical outcomes, improved quality of life and cost saving.
 Vein health is not a cosmetic issue, nor is it simply a matter of pain management.
 Vein disease is a serious yet quite simple condition.
 While the field of phlebology ever expands to reach those affected by this disease, the public remains somewhat unaware of this disease, its causes and treatments.